qplan-lang/qplan/docs/01-overview.md

 Modules can be functions or objects like `{ execute(inputs, ctx) { ... } }`.
 When `inputs` metadata is defined, `buildAIPlanPrompt()` automatically injects usage hints into the AI prompt.

 ## 🤖 AI integration features
-- **buildAIPlanPrompt(requirement)**—builds a prompt with registered modules, grammar summary, and execution rules, instructing the LLM to “write QPlan code only.” onError, jump, and dot-path rules are all spelled out.
-Call `setUserLanguage("<language>")` (any string, e.g., `"en"`, `"ko"`) beforehand to control the language of step descriptions and strings.
+- **buildAIPlanPrompt(requirement, { registry, language })**—builds a prompt with your chosen registry, grammar summary, and execution rules, instructing the LLM to “write QPlan code only.” onError, jump, and dot-path rules are all spelled out.
+Call `setUserLanguage("<language>")` or pass `language` to override the string locale.
 - **buildQplanSuperPrompt(registry)**—creates the LLM system prompt: QPlan philosophy, engine structure, grammar summary, and module metadata rolled into a “master guide.”
 - **buildAIGrammarSummary()**—compresses the long grammar doc into AI-friendly prose.